ecks0/syx/README.md

     rapl_short_limit: 15w
 ```

-...declares profiles named `min` and `max`.
-Each profile is a list of value groups.
-Each value group is a map
+...declares profiles named `min` and `max`, each containing one value group.
+Each value group contains
-of names to values.
-Names and values are analogous to command-line argument names and values.

-A profile's value groups are applied sequentially.
-In this example, each profile has a single value group.
+cpufreq and rapl values.

 To apply the above profiles, run:
 ```
 knobs min